• Free Shipping for orders over €49

 Eyes

-medium brown to dark brown; blue eyes are excluded from breeding
+medium brown to dark brown; blue eyes not permitted according to breed standard

 Ears

-small, wide-set standing ears with slightly rounded tips
+small, wide-set, upright ears with slightly rounded tips

 Coat and colour